-You need to have constant access to the internet for the duration of the course.
+You need to have constant access to the internet for the course duration.
 The college campus has free wifi.
-You can also consider purchasing a personal wifi hotspot to use if you do not have reliable wifi at home or reliable transportation to campus.
+You can also consider purchasing a personal Wi-Fi hotspot if you do not have reliable Wi-Fi at home or reliable transportation to campus.
 Check out the California Community College Connects for affordable student rates.